baleada/docs/src/prose/logic/classes/Pickable.md

 - Replace existing picks using different strategies, like FIFO or LIFO
 - Omit specific picks, or all picks

-`Pickable` is written in vanilla JS with no dependencies.

 :::
 ## Construct a `Pickable` instance